tamlut-modnys/curriculum/hsl-23-2/hsl2/hsl2.md

 ![](Images/080.png)

-The `:-  x  y` parses to a single cell, which is the second argument to `%-  pow  :-  x  y`.
+(Don't feel compelled to think through the whole thing) The `:-  x  y` parses to a single cell, which is the second argument to `%-  pow  :-  x  y`.
 Then `%- pow  :-  x  y` is the third argument to `=/  y  %-  div  :-  10  2  %- pow  :-  x  y`, and the second argument is `%-  div  :-  10  2`, which reduces to `5` -- so we are setting `y=5`.
 So on and so forth!

 The long story short is that we are setting `x` to `(1 + 1) = 2`, setting `y` to `10 / 2 = 5`, and calculating `2^5`.